 It’s important to be as transparent as possible about your process for hiring, says Lorenz.
 Job seekers are either making tough decisions about having to get a job right away or about leaving a stable position for an unknown situation.
 They need to know your timeframe for making a hiring decision to weigh their best options in the moment.
 A delay in your hiring process could be a red flag that causes a potential employee to drop out of the candidate pool.

 “If layoffs are unavoidable during the crisis, companies should be ready to communicate with the impacted individuals as to what resources are available and provide assistance to make the transition between positions as smooth as possible,” says Lorenz.

 Support employees by providing outplacement services through an organization like Palmer Group or by offering a list of resources employees can access right away.
 Encourage them to connect with 211 by calling 211 or by visiting 211Iowa.org.
 The referral specialists can connect your employees with local services and resources they may need.

-Central Iowa Works’ Thriving Workforce Initiative helps employers implement new strategies to attract and retain a quality workforce.
+Central Iowa Works’ Thriving Workforce Initiative helps employers implement new strategies to boost employee engagement and retention.
 Find more ideas and sign up for updates: